-Find out more about our secondary music curriculum and read our FAQs
+Find out more about our music curriculum and read our FAQs

 Introduction

-We’ve been working closely with curriculum partners, subject experts and teachers and have now released our new interactive secondary music curriculum plan.
+We’ve been working closely with curriculum partners, subject experts and teachers and have released our interactive music curriculum plan.
+You can also download the plan to use offline to help with your planning.

 You can read more about how our expert groups helped shape our curriculum thinking in our Blog: Collaborating with our music expert group.